Fibre Fashion for INDIN

 Award-winning designer Khajornsak Nakpan introduces a groundbreaking approach to fashion design, utilizing soil-based bio-fibres to create sustainable garments for the future in Thailand.

-Access Khajornsak Nakpan Newsroom to delve into the world of top-tier design and accolades.
+Access Khajornsak Nakpan Newsroom for exclusive insights into distinguished design and laureled projects.

 Printed Textile for Angela Chiang